-If Proposal 1 is adopted by our Stockholders, our Amended and Restated Certificate of Incorporation will be amended such that, for so long as at least 30% of the aggregate principal amount of the Notes remains outstanding, (i) the Company shall maintain a Board of Directors consisting of no more than nine members and each of the Compensation and the Nominating Committee shall have no more than three members, (ii) two members of the Board of Directors (the "Noteholder Directors") shall be elected by the Noteholders representing a majority of the then-outstanding principal amount of the Notes, voting as a separate class, and each Noteholder Director has the right, but not the obligation, to serve as a member of each of the committees of the Board and (iii) our Board of Directors shall nominate the Noteholder Directors as designated by the designators pursuant to the Note and Warrant Purchase Agreement as of July 24, 2009, as amended as of July 26, 2009 and July 28, 2009 by and among the Company and the investors that are signatories thereto (the "Note and Warrant Purchase Agreement").
-Initially, the designators are HealthCare Ventures VII, L.P. and MPM BioVentures III, L.P.
+Under our current Amended and Restated Certificate of Incorporation, for so long as at least 30% of the aggregate principal amount of the Notes remains outstanding (and notwithstanding the existence of less than 3 Noteholders at any given time), (a) the Company shall maintain a Board of Directors consisting of no more than eight members and each Board Committee shall have no more than three members, and (b) three members of the Board of Directors (the "Noteholder Directors") shall be nominated and elected by the Noteholders representing two-thirds of the then-outstanding principal amount of the Notes, voting as a separate class.
 Presently, at least 30% of the aggregate principal amount of the Notes remains outstanding.
-Consent is required from holders of at least a majority of the outstanding principal amount of the Notes to amend or change the above provisions in accordance with the Notes.
-Assuming that Proposal 1 is adopted by our Stockholders, James H. Cavanaugh, Ph.D. and Steven St. Peter, M.D. are the nominees for election by the Noteholders (collectively, the "Noteholder Director Nominees").
+Consent is required from holders of at least two-thirds of the outstanding principal amount of the Notes to amend or change the above provisions in accordance with the Notes and the Note Exchange Agreement, dated August 3, 2007, by and among the Company (f/k/a Healthcare Acquisition Corp.), former PharmAthene, Inc. and the Company's Noteholders (the "Note Exchange Agreement") entered into in connection with the merger consummated on August 3, 2007.
+Noteholders holding the requisite principal amount of Notes have consented to the expansion of the Board of Directors from eight to nine members as contemplated under Proposal 1 by written consent effective April 21, 2009.
+James H. Cavanaugh, Ph.D. and Steven St. Peter, M.D. are the nominees for election by the Noteholders (collectively, the "Noteholder Director Nominees").
+The Noteholders have elected not to nominate a third Noteholder Director Nominee, as they are entitled to do under the Amended and Restated Certificate of Incorporation, the Note Exchange Agreement and the terms of the Notes.